A basic gravy that’s foolproof and fabulous is essential if you ever make any sort of roast or chops or cutlets. Here’s how to pull it off with ease.

-This basic gravy recipe is carefully calibrated, precisely honed, and simple as can be in its making—not in its tasting.
-There’s just one big no-no, and that’s to not attempt to make gravy from a brined cut of meat, for what we think are obvious, thirst-inducing reasons.
+This basic gravy recipe is a cinch to toss together.
+There’s just one big no-no. Do not attempt to make gravy from a brined cut of meat for what we think are pretty obvious and thirst-inducing reasons.

 - Quick Glance